Pattern-Projector/pattern-projector/README.md

 * Cutting mat: ideally with grid lines at every inch
 * Tripod or wall/shelf/table mount for projector
 * Computer or tablet to connect to the projector
-* A PDF sewing pattern: single layer, single page PDF is best
+* A PDF sewing pattern

 ## Setup